 Graduate-level internship courses may be offered on either a graded A-F or P/N basis (see policy on Grading Mode).

-To propose a new internship course, submit a Category II proposal.
+To propose a new internship course, submit a request to APAA for assistance in creating an expedited new course (510, 610) proposal.

 Proposals for new internships should address issues such as supervision, the content and clarity of contract or other agreement with the student and participating agency (including work description), the maximum number of credit, the relationship of credits to hours of work, the kind of academic performance expected (papers, seminars, reading and conference, examinations, or the like), and the evaluation of the student's performance.